Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Key Factors Affecting LLM Performance

-Using the Web3-AEG dataset, we extract source-level metrics such as nSLOC, complexity score, and external call count (Figure~\ref{fig:exp2-combined}) with analyses via Cram\'er\textquotesingle s V (Table~\ref{tab:cramers-1}).
-We also listed main factors of exploited contracts in Table~\ref{tab:highlighted-contracts}.
+Using the Web3\textendash{}AEG dataset, we extract source-level metrics such as nSLOC, complexity score, and external call count, and we analyze their associations with AEG success via Cram\'er\textquotesingle s V (Table~\ref{tab:cramers-1}).
+We also list representative complex contracts in Table~\ref{tab:highlighted-contracts}.

-The results show weak correlations between structural features and AEG success.
-This suggests that while complexity may correlate with vulnerability, it is not a reliable predictor of LLM exploitability.
+The results show only weak correlations between structural features and AEG success.
+In particular, contracts with very high nSLOC and complexity scores are not consistently harder for LLMs to exploit than small single-purpose contracts.
+This suggests that while complexity may correlate with the presence of vulnerabilities, it is not a reliable predictor of LLM exploitability.

-We further validate findings using a reentrancy-specific subset.
-Similar weak associations reaffirm that surface-level complexity metrics have limited discriminative power.
-The results have been shown in Figure~\ref{fig:AEG-combined}.
+We further validate these findings using a reentrancy specific subset.
+Similar weak associations reaffirm that surface level complexity metrics have limited discriminative power.
+The results for this subset are summarized in Figure~\ref{fig:metrics_aeg_no}.
+Overall, LLMs appear to focus on recognizable vulnerability patterns rather than on generic measures of size or nesting.